Glenda Ritz: 2016 gubernatorial campaign

 Ritz launched her gubernatorial race on June 4, 2015, following the announcements of John Gregg and Karen Tallian.
 At her announcement, Ritz said that education and the economy would be the centerpiece of her campaign platform.
-While reaching out to potential supporters, she was rebuffed by at least one Democrat and labor representative, David Frye, because her husband's company, Pegasus, is a non-union construction company, although labor supported her previously.
-Ritz was expected to get the support of the ISTA, which is the teachers' union.
+Political pundits predicted that Ritz was expected to get the support of the ISTA, which is the teachers' union.

 Glenda Ritz officially ended her gubernatorial campaign on August 7.